Camora0/Wasteland-Reborn/loreout.md

 <details>
 <summary><h2>Updating the list</h2></summary>

 If LoreOut receives an update, please check the Changelog before doing anything.
+Changelog will notify you if the update is SAVE-SAFE or not.

-To apply an update, simply run the Wabbajack process again, and it will overwrite your current install.
+To apply an update, simply run the Wabbajack process again and it will overwrite your current install.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**